RoyVII/Latency_tests/README.md

 - Xenomai 3
 - Preempt-RT

-It is recommended to use another program, like stress (https://people.seas.harvard.edu/~apw/stress/), to overload the system to run the test under stress conditions.
+It is recommended to use another program, like stress (https://people.seas.harvard.edu/~apw/stress/), to overload the system to run the test under pressure conditions.

-The tests consist in periodic iterations of a loop, during which the elapsed time of the test and the latency of that iteration will be sent through a FIFO queue to a writer thread that will store this values in a file, and voltage pulses with be sent to DAQ device so the times can also be measured with an external device (an oscilloscope, for example).
+The tests consists in periodic iterations of a loop, during which the elapsed time of the test and the latency of that iteration will be sent through a FIFO queue to a writer thread that will store this values in a file, and voltage pulses with be sent to DAQ device so the times can also be measured with an external device (an oscilloscope, for example).

 ### Developed by